GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/resourceManagement/README.md

   memory that was previously valid, but is no longer valid.

 **FreeRTOS:**
-- Implemented through the use of `pvPortMalloc`/`pvPortFree`.
+- Parts 1 and 2 implemented through the use of `pvPortMalloc`/`pvPortFree`.
+- Part 3 implemented through use of an expired stack pointer.

 **Linux Debian and FreeBSD:**
-- The test demonstrates the consequences of a ``free`` operation as follows.
+- Parts 1 and 2 of the test demonstrates the consequences of a ``free`` operation as follows.
     - The  `test_double_free` function shows freeing a pointer variable more than once.
     - The `test_free_no_longer_valid` function shows freeing a pointer after copying a string value into destination array using the `strcpy` function.
 This pointer is later incorrectly used in the `printf` function.
 When freeing pointers, be sure to set them to `NULL` once they are freed.
     - The utilization of multiple or complex data structures may lower the usefulness of this strategy.
+- Part 3 of the test demonstrates use of an expired stack pointer in `test_stack_invalid`.
+It calls `SubStr_new_stack`, which returns a pointer to a stack allocated variable.
+Then, it dereferences this pointer in a `printf` function call.

 ### TEST-911 ###